Desert Promise.

 I have gathered my plans, my desires, my ability to build, and created on my own terms.
 When I construct my life in that heart posture, it always becomes a house that I wish I never built...

-It becomes Babel.
+It becomes my personal Babel.

 "Lord, here are the options I've laid out.
 I want to acknowledge you in this process.
 In faith, I'm going to choose this one.
 I ask you to establish my steps as you have promised to do.
 If I am off base, I invite you to correct my course."